-The Horse's Neck with a kick is a drink that evolved from the classic non-alcoholic Horse's Neck drink.
-It's usually garnished with a thin, long, and spiraled lemon peel that' also responsible for the title of the cocktail.
-The end of the speel protrudes beyond the glass and resembles the look of a horse head.
-Therefore the unique name of the drink.
+The Horse's Neck is usually garnished with a long, spiraled lemon peel that's also accountable for the name of the cocktail.
+The end of the peel protrudes beyond the glass and resembles - admittedly, with a bit of imagination - the look of a horse head.

-It's a typical representative of the Highballs, a specific type of cocktail commonly made with only two ingredients.
-Read on to find out more about this simple yet delightful drink.
+The drink is a typical representative of the Highballs, a specific type of cocktail commonly made with only two ingredients.

 - 2 dashes Angostura bitters